wuegaki/wuegaki.github.io/output.md

 ### Papers in conference proceedings

+- **Uegaki, Wataru**.
+2018.
+On the projection of the presupposition of embedded questions. *Proceedings of SALT 28*.
+- Roelofsen, Floris and **Wataru Uegaki**.
+2018.
+Do modals take propositions or questions?
+Evidence from Japanese. *Proceedings of SALT 28*.
 - **Uegaki, Wataru** and Yasutada Sudo.
 2017.
 The anti-rogativity of non-veridical preferential predicates. *Proceedings of Amsterdam Colloquium 2017*. [[PDF](http://semanticsarchive.net/Archive/WNmZDFmM/paper.pdf)]
 - **Uegaki, Wataru**.
 2016.
 Japanese alternative questions and a unified in-situ semantics for *ka*. *Proceedings of Sinn und Bedeutung 21*. [[PDF](https://wataruu.files.wordpress.com/2015/07/ka-paper_sub21.pdf)]
 - Roelofsen, Floris and **Wataru Uegaki**.
 2016.
 The distributive ignorance puzzle. *Proceedings of Sinn und Bedeutung 21*. [[PDF](http://semanticsarchive.net/Archive/GU1ZTE4Z/paper.pdf)]